crypDuck/minilaunch/README.md

 - `--dry-run`: Run in dry-run mode (no transactions will be executed)
 - `--never-exit`: Keep running indefinitely, even after successful minipool creation

-The `--never-exit` option allows the script to continue running and attempting to create new minipools even after a successful creation.
+The `--never-exit` option allows the script to continue running and attempting to create new minipools even after a successful creation, starting with startGas again for the new attempt.
 When this option is not used, the script will exit after successfully creating a minipool or when encountering an unexpected output.
 The option has no effect when running in dry-run mode.

 1. If both `startGas` and `endGas` are specified:
    - The gas limit will gradually increase from `startGas` to `endGas` over the specified `runtime`.